YukiiiNot/mgf_env_dotnet/docs/infra/contracts.md

 - validates templates before any plan/apply/verify
 - records results into project metadata for auditing

+## Storage provider placeholders

+- `nextcloud` is seeded as a placeholder `storage_providers` entry only.
+- It is not used by bootstrap/provisioning yet; integration will require a provider adapter decision and workflow changes.

 ## What must not change silently

 - Template structure or naming rules without schema updates + review